JamesBremner/nana-amag/README.md

 The codeblocks project for building the application is in `build/codeblocks`.
 I welcome additional projects, please add them into a folder names `build/your_favourite_ide`.

+This code is no longer supported.
+If the concept interests you, please check out windex ( https://github.com/JamesBremner/windex ) which grew out of this work and is supported.